|Office of Administration|

 Meals and Lodging Provided by the College

-If the college or another agency or organization provides meals and/or lodging without charge to the traveler, that fact including the name of the agency or organization must be indicated on the voucher.
-Lodging and/or meals when provided at no cost to the employee by the college or another agency or organization as part of an assignment to duty are not reimbursable.
+If the College or another agency or organization provides meals and/or lodging without charge to the traveler, that information including the name of the agency or organization must be indicated on the voucher.
+Lodging and/or meals when provided at no cost to the employee by the College or another agency or organization as part of an assignment to duty are not reimbursable.
 If only lodging was provided, meal allowances based on location of lodging may still be claimed.

-Only actual, reasonable and necessary business related expenses will be reimbursed and must be properly indicated and justified on the voucher.
-Receipts are not required by OSC for miscellaneous expenses under $75, such as tolls on toll roads, bridges and tunnels, reasonable parking charges, taxis, and local bus or subway fares.
+Only actual, reasonable and necessary business related expenses will be reimbursed and must be properly indicated, itemized, and justified on the voucher.
+Please see section 9 on Receipt Requirements.

 Whenever possible, college sponsored conferences should be arranged at facilities honoring the federal per diem rates for meals and lodging.
 The cost of meeting room rentals, equipment, luncheons and breaks are normally paid directly by the college.
 In selecting the conference site, the college will consider cost, location and other special requirements.
 Standard procurement procedures will be followed.

 On occasion, travelers must attend conferences sponsored by other organizations at facilities that exceed the maximum lodging rate.
-Travelers must obtain prior written (via email) approval to exceed the rate.
-Prior approval will come from the dean for center employees, from the appropriate vice president for coordinating center employees, from the provost for deans and from the vice president for administration for vice presidents.
-When considering an employee's request to exceed government rates, the approver should consider the following:
+Travelers must obtain prior written (via e-mail) approval to exceed the rate.
+Prior approval will come from the employees Deans, Deans from the Provost, Administrative employees from their Directors or the Vice President of Administration.
+When considering an employee request to exceed government rates, the approver will consider the following:

 Social activities such as sightseeing and golf outings are considered personal expenses and will not be reimbursed.
 When meals and lodging are provided as a part of a college sponsored conference or event, additional reimbursement is not permitted.